Art-n-MathS/PlotToSat/README.md

 .venv\Scripts\activate
 pip install nbformat folium ipython pandas numpy earthengine-api ipykernel
 ```
-When running PlotToSat in VS Code, ensure you're using the Python version associated with the virtual environment, e.g., ★.venv (Python 3.16.6).
+When running PlotToSat in VS Code, ensure you're using the Python kernel associated with the virtual environment, e.g., ".venv (Python 3.16.6)".
+There is a button in the top right corner of VS Code that indicates the active kernel.
+If you click on it, a list of available kernels will be displayed for you to choose from.

 ## 3 <a id="secinstructions">  Instructions: How to extract time-series at plot locations